ucan-wg/spec/README.md

 ## 2.7 Authority

+> Whether to enable cooperation or to limit vulnerabilty, we care about _authority_ rather than _permissions._ Permissions determine what actions an individual program may perform on objects it can directly access.
+Authority describes the effects that a program may cause on objects it can access, either directly by permission, or indirectly by permitted interactions with other programs.
+>
+> —[Mark Miller], [Robust Composition]

 The set of capabilities delegated by a UCAN is called its "authority."
 To frame it another way, it's the set of effects that a principal can cause, and functions as a declarative description of delegated abilities.

 Merging capability authorities MUST follow set semantics, where the result includes all capabilities from the input authorities.
 Since broader capabilities automatically include narrower ones, this process is always additive.
 Capability authorities can be combined in any order, with the result always being at least as broad as each of the original authorities.